bcuzbroa/ZeroCostGame/README.md

 # To verify Challenge 0
 `cargo run -p oracle -- 0`
 If this is a success, a flag is prompted, else you are kindly told to keep thinking.

+## Admin :

+Once the ChallengeVerifier trait is implemented for a specifique challenge, one can generate a encrypted flag using:
+`cargo run --bin encrypt_flag -- <challenge_id> <flag plaintext>`